|Dick Burwen's 20,000 Watt Home Hi-Fi System with AUDIO SPLENDOR

 Three of five speaker horns shown

-Dick Burwen's other hobby is photography.
+Dick Burwen's other hobby was photography.
 Click to save and print a 5 megapixel version of his Sound Studio shown above or click on

 Print or read Dick Burwen's article "20,000 Watt Home Hi-Fi Gets Digital EQ"* from Audio, April 1995 describing the two-channel